joshhedstrom/joshhedstrom/README.md

 ### Hey 🍃
 I'm Josh Hedstrom.
-I'm a full stack software engineer with a strong focus on the frontend.
+I'm a senior full stack software engineer with a strong focus on the frontend.

 - ⚛️ React is my jam, 🪝 hooks are my fav.
 - 🔮 I have seen the future, and it's Module Federation and blazing fast. 🚀